 Overlooking the Gulf of Mexico on the Florida Panhandle, Pensacola is best known for its idyllic beaches and military base.
-Pensacola Beach and Perdido Key State Park offer ample amenities, calm waters and dolphin sightings, but for more elbow room, check out the less crowded Gulf Islands National Seashore, which is home to the longest stretch of protected coastline in the country.
-The area also boasts three historical forts and incredible snorkeling and kayaking opportunities.
+Pensacola Beach and Perdido Key State Park offer ample amenities, calm waters and dolphin and sea turtle sightings, but for more elbow room, check out some of Gulf Islands National Seashore's less-crowded beaches, such as Opal Beach.
+The longest stretch of protected coastline in the country also houses three historical forts and incredible snorkeling and kayaking opportunities.

-Often overlooked for Miami Beach, Fort Lauderdale's less chaotic, less crowded beaches are its greatest asset.
+Often overlooked for Miami Beach, Fort Lauderdale's less-chaotic, less-crowded beaches are its greatest assets.
 Fort Lauderdale is both family- and budget-friendly, offering significantly lower room rates than other nearby Florida beach spots.
 Fort Lauderdale Beach Park appeals to families and fitness-conscious travelers with its ample amenities, including a playground and basketball and volleyball courts, while Las Olas Beach features clean sand and clear water.
 If you need a break from sunbathing, go for a stroll along Fort Lauderdale Beach's palm tree-lined promenade.